anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 Should a server redact the phone extension, how does the tel URI get
 expressed: `tel:+1-555-555-1234;ext=` or `tel:+1-555-555-1234`?
 Is this redaction by removal or partial value?
-In both cases, JSONPath does not have the precision to specify which parts of the string are to be redacted.
+In both cases, JSONPath does not have the capability to specify which parts of the string are to be redacted.

 Additionally, the "tel" property is not required to be a tel URI but maybe unstructured